jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

         mvn clean package

 3. Navigate to the functional-tests/ directory in this quickstart.
-4. If you have a running instance of the JBoss EAP server, as described above, run the remote tests by typing the following command:
+4. If you have a running instance of the ${product.name} server, as described above, run the remote tests by typing the following command:

         mvn clean verify -Parq-wildfly-remote

-5. If you prefer to run the functional tests using managed instance of the JBoss EAP server, meaning the tests will start the server for you, type the following command:
+5. If you prefer to run the functional tests using managed instance of the ${product.name} server, meaning the tests will start the server for you, type the following command:

-_NOTE: For this to work, Arquillian needs to know the location of the JBoss EAP server.
+_NOTE: For this to work, Arquillian needs to know the location of the ${product.name} server.
 This can be declared through the `JBOSS_HOME` environment variable or the `jbossHome` property in `arquillian.xml`.
 See [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests) for complete instructions and additional options._

         mvn clean verify -Parq-wildfly-managed